Morgan’s Cloud—Navigation System Philosophy

-- Ironically, since we are stopped for the winter, the Dell has been flaky in the last couple of weeks—looks like a serious hardware problem.
-Since laptops are now about half the price we paid for this one, we will probably junk it, after first taking out the solid state drive and installing it in the spare computer, and buy a new spare.
+- Ironically, since we have stopped for the winter, the Dell has been flaky in the last couple of weeks—looks like a serious hardware problem.
+Since laptops are now about half the price we paid for this one, we will probably junk it—after first taking out the solid state drive and installing it in the spare computer—and buy a new spare.

 - We only recommend this approach if you are comfortable with computers and software since a certain amount of messing around, upgrading, and trouble shooting is required to install a computer based system and keep it all working well.
 If the thought of that kind of thing makes you break out in hives, we would recommend a good quality self contained plotter instead.